Johann Fauveau: Early career

 He was set to go up against Warren Stevelmans at Glory 5: London on March 23, 2013, in London, England.
 However, when Andy Ristie was unable to fight in the event's co-main event against Albert Kraus, Stevelmans took his place and Costel Pașniciuc was drafted in as Fauveau's new opponent on one day's notice.
 Fauveau won by unanimous decision.

-After this, he had a difficult development of career.
+After this, he had a difficult development of his career.
 He was stopped with low kicks in round three by Hinata at Glory 10: Los Angeles - Middleweight World Championship Tournament in Ontario, California, United States on September 28, 2013.

 He was knocked out by Sitthichai Sitsongpeenong in round two at Best of Siam 5 in Paris, France, on June 14, 2014.

 He came back after two years of break, with a new style of boxing with more footwork, much more dynamic, unpredictable and fluid.

 He won against Michael Françoise for the Triumph Fighting Tour.